MOX-AI/MOX-AIlearning/README.md

 ## 2⃣️ Recent development
 Over the last 60 or 70 years, AI technology has evolved a lot.
 But its key technologies are still in the hands of tech giants, making it almost impossible for ordinary people to access them.
 ## 3⃣️About us
 Now, the ***"MOX Project"*** is going to change that and provide more opportunities for people who love robotics and AI technology (which means that the project is completely free and open source).
-But it requires more support and help **(not financial)**, and it doesn't require any basic programming (just writing simple dialogues)
+But it requires more support and help **(not financial)**, and it doesn't require any basic programming (just writing simple dialogues).

+***If you are interested, please click [How to start](https://github.com/zxm852/MOX-AIlearning/blob/Overview/How%20to%20do)***